What Is Gelatin Artistry?

 Back to the gelatin art, it's believed that this artistic gelatins once started as been decorated with nuts and fruits on top of clear gelatin by forming flowers.
 Other version of this gelatins was by using the eggnog.
 By pouring eggnog on top of the clear gelatin and pricking the gelatin to let the liquid sip in and forming a flower was another way.
 Through out time the technics for the elaboration of this delicacies have been evolving either in the recipe or the tools that facilitate on forming each petal.
 The forming of different flowers intricate each detail from a pistil, baby's breath to a full petal.
 Not even to mention the colorful combination of pigments to add that realistic touch.
 Gelatin Artistry as we gelatin artists believe was initiated by nuns that taught homemakers back in the days (approx. 60-80 yrs.) as a form of income.

 When Gelatin Artist Angelica started her journey in spring of 2008 on gelatin art, as she practice to perfect her creations she began to sell this desserts in parks, knocking door to door and churches.
-The popularity that her desserts attracted more customers and she started catering for events.
+As she became more popular with her desserts, it attracted more customers and she started catering for events.
 Flooded by orders she couldn't keep up with making each gelatin dessert with one hypodermic needle and that lead her to start improvising with cut out metal shapes and a glass dropper.
 That speed up the process but still she felt that she needed a faster way to fulfill her orders from customers.

 The combination between this two words make up the word Gubia-needle.
 A tool made out of two other tools attached together to make two functions at the same time.
 As the artist began to work with the Gubia-needle she got inspired by nature to bring out more designs of different petals and leaves.
 As she perfected her vision of a very important tool she believe that this would be an impact to the development and evolution of such art, The Gelatin Artist release the Gubia-needles to the public for sell in her website on September of 2011.
 Till this day the Artist count with more than 150 essential designs, some available to the public and some still pending to be release to the public soon.